You Belong Here

 Commentary from Critic Vivian Shaw

-Read on for special commentary from Vivian Shaw, PhD Harvard University
+Read on for special commentary from Vivian Shaw, PhD Vanderbilt University

 • Material Witnesses and the Politics of Peace

-Material Witnesses and the Politics of Peace, Vivian Shaw, PhD Harvard University
+Material Witnesses and the Politics of Peace, Vivian Shaw, PhD, assistant professor of Asian American Studies at Vanderbilt University.

 Material witnesses have long occupied a central focus within public commemorations of the atomic bombings of Hiroshima and Nagasaki.
 In the context of Hiroshima, this category of artifacts includes burned and shredded clothing worn by victims of the bomb, charred lunch and snuff tins, an incinerated tricycle, fragments of warped roofing, and even pieces of victims’ nails and skin.
 The primary focus of the museum’s Main Building, and with many more kept in their archives, material witnesses offer testimonies beyond words of the inhumane destruction from the atomic bombings.
 Yet despite, or perhaps precisely because of, their power to foster empathy and feelings of shared humanity, Hiroshima’s material witnesses have generated controversy since the museum’s founding in 1955.